 - Lighter packing: getting a baby ready for a trip or night away is easier when you’re packing a Sleepy Bag.

-- Extra room for growth: our Sleepy Bags are designed with extra length for longer wear and adjustable shoulder snaps to grow with your baby.
+- Extra room for growth: our Sleepy Bags are designed with extra length for longer wear and adjustable under arm snaps to grow with your baby.

 We'll help you make good sleeping decisions, so you have more time for snuggles.
 And if you need another reason to love our Sleepy Bags, here are seven more!